GAIACinfall/gaiacinfall.github.io/README.md

       - Algorithm: An algorithm is about how to **realize** the things raised by a model by manipulating the computer, doing some matrix transformation, etc.
   - Three cutting-edge techniques in biology: **Robot, Nanotech, and Genetics**
   - Big-data-driven perspective: Think about what could **be revealed from the data** and the biological questions that could come from data, not only from your brain.

+---
+## 3rd class-blast

+   - Score matrix
+     - what about the difference between assemtry/un matrix when do the scoring?
+   - Needlman-Wunsch: **dynamic programming**
+     - recursive algorythm use dynamic programming